danbogu/Java-threading-project/README.md

 # Java-threading-project
-Academic learning project working with multiple threading in Java, simulation a parallel functionating airport
+Academic OOP learning project working with multiple threading in Java, simulation a parallel functionating airport This project is based on OOP